Code-Institute-Submissions/HolidaysYa/README.md

 ##### Dashboard layout - same for weather or budget
 ![Dashboard](/mockups/DasboardSelection.png)

-* Note that the final design charts position differs from the initial design because when rendering the charts in the website I noticed some charts didn't look right with the origial design and I decided to change the layout of the dashboard.
+* Note that the position for the charts in final design differs from the initial design because when rendering the charts in the website I noticed some charts didn't look right with the origial design and I decided to change the layout of the dashboard.

 ### User stories: